 Court: The Court (Court of Appeals, District Courts, Bankruptcy Courts, Court of Federal Claims and Court of International Trade, or of any Court created by an Act of Congress in a territory that is invested with any jurisdiction of a District Court of the United States) in which the Employing Office that would be responsible for ordering redress, correction, or abatement of a violation of rights under this EDR Policy is located.
-In the cases of disputes involving employees of the federal public defender, "Court" refers to the appropriate Court of Appeals.
 In the case of disputes involving probation and pretrial services, "Court" refers to the appropriate District Court.

 EDR Coordinator: A Court Employee or staff member of the Office of Workplace Relations, other than a Judge or Unit Executive, designated by the Chief Judge to coordinate all of the Options for Resolution provided for in this Policy.
 The EDR Coordinator provides confidential advice and guidance (see § IV.B.1.) if an Employee seeks Informal Advice; coordinates the Assisted Resolution process, including any necessary investigation; accepts Complaints under this Policy for filing; and assists the Presiding Judicial Officer in the Complaint proceeding, as directed.
-The EDR Coordinator maintains and preserves all Court files pertaining to matters initiated and processed under this EDR Policy.
-The EDR Coordinator assists the Court in meeting its obligations under this Policy to train and advise employees of their rights under this Policy, and to post the Policy as directed.
-Additional information on the EDR Coordinator's responsibilities may be found in the EDR Interpretative Guide and Handbook.
+The EDR Coordinator maintains and preserves all Court files pertaining to matters initiated and processed under this Policy to train and advise employees of their rights under this Policy, and to post the Policy as directed.
+Additional information on the EDR Coordinator's responsibilities may be found in the EDR Interpretive Guide and Handbook.